MathieuBazinet/MathieuBazinet.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-lang: en
+lang: eng
 ref : about
 ---

 This is my website!
+I am currently working on it, I will add more details soon.